-If a college employee feels that a student that they are working with would benefit from an EHA, they should contact the Safeguarding Team in the first instance.
+If a college employee feels that a student that they are working with would benefit from an EHA, they should contact a Safeguarding Officer in the first instance.

 The college follows the Early Help Process in accordance with guidance provided by Derby and Derbyshire Children's Safeguarding Partnership.